odilia-app/site/content/news/one-more-prototype.md

 As far as I'm concerned, ditching the prototype completely was always part of the plan.
 From personal experience, large projects always get rewritten after a while, so I figured it would be better to plan for that, and reap the benefits of a clean, modular codebase, hopefully free of bad decisions.

+> Plan to throw one away; You will, anyhow.

+Fred Brooks - the Mythical Man-Month

 It does, however, mean we might not have another release out for a while.
 So we decided to glue together the latest work in the prototype, get it compiling, and release it, as a *very early* look at what Odilia could be in the future.